Parent's Guide to Fortnite

 Daniel Towle

-I've been exactly where your child is — gaming for 8 hours straight, unable to stop despite wanting to.
-Now I help families find their digital balance.
-I spent 12 years as Head of Technology in London schools, specialising in SEN settings including children with ADHD and autism.
-I understand both the technology and the child.
+I have been exactly where your child is — gaming for 8 hours straight, unable to stop despite wanting to.
+I spent 8 years as Head of Technology in London schools, specialising in SEN settings including children with ADHD and autism.

-Whether you're setting up Fortnite for the first time or fixing years of problematic play — I help with both.
-One 45-minute session, a clear plan, and support to actually implement it.
+Whether you are setting up Fortnite for the first time or trying to fix years of problematic play — I help with both.